mobizt/ESP-Google-Sheet-Client/README.md

 param **`user`** The GPRS user.

 param **`password`** The GPRS password.

+Due to the client and modem pointers are assigned, to avoid dangling pointer, client should be existed as long as it was used for transportation.

 ```cpp
 void setGSMClient(Client *client, void *modem, const char *pin, const char *apn, const char *user, const char *password);